AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases/content_management.md

 #### Option 1: Show a Premium Content error with the "Upgrade" option

 Display a warning message when the user is not entitled to export/download premium content, and include a button to allow them to upgrade.
-Please note that you can detect in advance if the user is entitled to premium content ([`isPremiumUser()`](../../references/addonsdk/app-currentUser.md#isPremiumUser)) and whether the page contains premium content ([`hasPremiumContent`](../../references/addonsdk/app-document.md#pagemetadata)) in the first place.
-A try/catch block intercepting the `"USER_NOT_ENTITLED_TO_PREMIUM_CONTENT"` string in the error message as the primary way to deal with it is not recommended anymore.
+Please note that you can detect in advance if the user is entitled to premium content ([`isPremiumUser()`](/references/addonsdk/app-currentUser.md#isPremiumUser)) and whether the page contains premium content ([`hasPremiumContent`](/references/addonsdk/app-document.md#pagemetadata)) in the first place.
+A try/catch block intercepting the `"USER_NOT_ENTITLED_TO_PREMIUM_CONTENT"` string in the error message as the primary way to deal with it is no longer recommended.

 #### Example: